RGBli/SimpleSearchEngine/README.md

 # SimpleSearchEngine
-Build a search engine system.
+Build a search engine system with Python and MySQL.